Top of Page.

 Opportunities Increase in the value of portfolio companies and expansion of investment and financing opportunities due to the need for environmentally protective technologies and alternative products and services with a smaller environmental impact

-Major nature-related dependencies and impacts of our equity and bond portfolios
+Major nature-related dependencies and impacts of our equity and corporate bond portfolios

 *